Permits

 Does Jacksonville Deck Builders handle the permit for me?

 Yes.
-When we build or replace your deck, pulling the Duval County permit and walking it through footing, framing, and final inspection is part of the job.
-We also help coordinate HOA or review-board approval where it applies, so you never have to deal with the county counter yourself.
+When we build or replace your deck, pulling the Duval County permit and walking it through footing, framing, and final inspection is part of the job, so you never have to deal with the county counter yourself.

 01 Get Started